|

 means grace and mercy in Greek, translates "Oiktirmos."
 I prefer Nancy, though!

+No wonder I was bent toward "Oikourgos."
 Some neat "oik" words listed in Vine's expository Dictionary

 include: